Want to take better care of your houseplants?

 This is called powdery mildew and can be a result of misting the leaves of your Polka Dot Begonia too much.
 You want to ensure that there is no moisture on your plant’s leaves (especially overnight) as this is what is causing a build up of mildew.

-You also want to make sure that there is good drainage in the pot, so check your pot has drainage holes as otherwise all that moisture is being retained.
+You also want to make sure that there is good drainage in the pot, so check your pot has drainage holes as otherwise all that moisture is being retained which can lead to yellow leaves.
 You can also add perlite to the potting mix to aid drainage and aeration.

 Brown edges on a Polka Dot Begonia’s leaves indicates too much sunlight.
 Make sure your Polka Dot plant is away from direct sunlight as this can very easily scorch and burn the leaves.
 Pick up a light meter if you aren’t sure exactly where to place your plant – we love them as they help you monitor the light levels across the day.